HEP-FCC/fcc-tutorials/5-distributed-computing/Concepts.md

 No single computing center is expected to provide that alone.

-The High Energy Physics community solved this problem with the Worldwide LHC Computing Grid (WLCG): a federation of computing centres, from CERN itself to national laboratories and university clusters, which agree to run each other's jobs and store each other's data using common interfaces and a common mechanism to identify users.
+The High Energy Physics community solved this problem with the Worldwide LHC Computing Grid (WLCG): a federation of computing centers, from CERN itself to national laboratories and university clusters, which agree to run each other's jobs and store each other's data using common interfaces and a common mechanism to identify users.
 "The grid" is the common name for this distributed computing system.